FAQs

 Which documents do I need to prepare for the application form?

-Applicants need to upload a CV, a portfolio, and a high school diploma*.
-Master applicants need to upload their Bachelor’s degree as well.
-The form also requires applicants to fill in some fields with personal information and to provide a passport photo.
+Additionally to preparing the application task, MA GDR applicants have to upload a CV, a portfolio, their high school diploma and their Bachelor’s degree.
+The application form also requires applicants to fill in some fields with personal information and to provide a passport photo.
+Non-German diplomas must by checked by Uni Assist.
+Diplomas issued in any language other than German or English require a translation from a court-certified translator.

 Are there tuition fees?